 - 1. The Ochiltree County Appraisal District staff and/or contracted appraisers do not physically inspect all single-family residences within its jurisdiction each year, but some are re-inspected on a three- year rotating basis as noted above.
 Interior inspections were not done on a majority of the properties in the jurisdiction because (1) most residential owners were not at their residence during regular business hours, (2) permission to inspect is not always granted, (3) the safety of the appraiser may be in question, and (4) respect for privacy rights of the property owner was exercised. - 2.
 The opinion of value for each single-family property applies to land and improvement only.
 The value of personal property of an owner was not included with the value of the real estate.
 The only personal property that was valued as an improvement was a manufactured home where the owner of the home had surrendered title and the home was affixed to the real estate permanently.
 See Sec.
 11.14(a) of the Texas Property Tax Code. - 3.
 Residential real property inventory as defined by the Texas Property Tax Code in Sec.
 23.12 is considered as inventory and the market value is the price for which it would sell as a unit to a purchaser who would continue the business.
-(Jurisdictional Exception to Standards Rule 6-5(d) of USPAP) - 4.
+(Jurisdictional Exception to Standards Rule 5-6 of USPAP) - 4.
 Single-family qualified properties used to provide affordable housing, if any, were appraised to comply with Sec.
 23.22 of the Texas Property Tax Code.
-(Jurisdictional Exception to Standards Rule 6-4(b) of USPAP)
+(Jurisdictional Exception to Standards Rule 5-6 of USPAP). - 5.
+Single family residences that have a homestead exemption were not appraised using the highest and best use principle.
+Texas Property Tax Code Section 23.01(d) limits the use of this principle in appraising residential homestead property.
+In addition, appraisals of homesteads were limited by Texas Property Tax Code Section 23.23 (Cad Value) as described in the following section.